Mandatory for All Regulated Members (Practicing and Non-Practicing)

-Completion of jurisprudence education requirements is mandatory for new regulated members and a condition will be placed on their practice permit, stating that they must complete the ACSLPA jurisprudence education requirements.
-New regulated members have 30 days to complete the required jurisprudence education requirements, after which their conditional practice permit will expire.
+Completion of jurisprudence education requirements is mandatory for new regulated members and a condition will be placed on their practice permit, stating that they must complete these requirements within 30 days of registration.
+These requirements include the modules related to the protection of patients from sexual abuse and sexual misconduct (PPSA).

 Existing Regulated Members